TheThingsNetwork/docs/README.md

 ## Test [![Build Status](https://travis-ci.org/TheThingsNetwork/docs.svg?branch=master)](https://travis-ci.org/TheThingsNetwork/docs)

 Pull Requests and Pushes will be tested automatically by Travis.
-This will use [markdown-spellcheck](https://www.npmjs.com/package/markdown-spellcheck) on the Markdown source files, let Jekyll try to build the site and then use [HTMLProofer](https://github.com/gjtorikian/html-proofer) to test for broken links etc.
+It will let Jekyll try to build the site and then run [HTMLProofer](https://github.com/gjtorikian/html-proofer) to test for broken links etc.

-To run the test local, follow *Build local* to install the dependencies and then run:
+The test will also run automatically before every commit.
+To run the test manually, follow *Build local* to install the dependencies and then run:

 ```
 npm test
 ```

-The test will also run automatically before every commit.

-To ignore spelling errors for all or certain files, add them to [.spelling](.spelling).

 ## Automatic updates